 Conveniently, Apple can put a software updater in the box with one of its brand-new, 802.11n-ready, $179 AirPort Extreme Base Station.

+Or the $299 Apple TV.
 (Update: Amazingly, the disc doesn’t come with Apple TV – only AirPort Extreme.)
 And possibly other products, too.
 Oddly, it hasn’t updated its MacBook or MacBook Pro pages with “guess what’s in the box” updates, suggesting that you’ll need to buy more Apple hardware to get the n functionality out of your current C2D Mac model.
 For now.

 Update 2: Another Apple representative has added details on the Sarbanes situation: it’s about accounting.
 Because of the Act, the company believes that if it sells a product, then later adds a feature to that product, it can be held liable for improper accounting if it recognizes revenue from the product at the time of sale, given that it hasn’t finished delivering the product at that point.
 Ridiculous.

 Update 3: Apple has confirmed today to CNet that it will be selling 802.11n unlock software for its Core 2 Duo Macs, and indeed cited accounting concerns as the reason for selling the feature rather than giving it away.
 If you’re not buying the new 802.11n AirPort Extreme, the good news is that the software will be available for $1.99 through its web site – a truly token price for an improvement of this caliber – and in light of the comments below, I’ll clarify two major points on this whole situation.